mrucker/emt_experiments/README.md

 EMTs were developed to possess three qualities:
 1. iterative growth (i.e., the tree's memory bank grows one memory at a time)
-2. iterative learning (i.e., the tree's search function improves over time)
+2. iterative learning (i.e., the tree's search function improves one example at a time)
 3. sublinear complexity (i.e., the tree's insertion and query complexity is O(log n))

 # Experiments